infiniteflight/infiniteflight-docs/flying-guide/atc-communication/atis-pushback-and-taxi.md

-2. An 'on screen' notification will appear to inform you that you have been automatically tuned to an active frequency, you can tap it to dismiss the message.
+2. An on-screen notification will appear to inform you that you have been automatically tuned to an active frequency.
+You can tap it to dismiss the message.